In this week’s Success Newsletter, I would like to reveal the six human needs and how they affect us, our experiences and our enjoyment of life.

 Feeling you are significant relates to feelings of worthiness – are you important, valuable, special, unique or consequential?
 Do people notice you?
 Do people care?
 Do you feel that you have power; personal power or influence over others?

 When we believe that we lack significance, feeling powerless or invisible, then we turn to extreme measures to be noticed, to feel powerful and meaningful and to standout.
-Some of us will paint our body with lots of tattoos, some with have more and more plastic surgery, others will strive to amass lots of money and others will use guns and violence.
+Some of us will paint our body with lots of tattoos, some will have more and more plastic surgery, others will strive to amass lots of money and others will use guns and violence.

 I recall one client, Slivia, who was crying when she got a new job and she was told she had to cut off her dreadlock hair.
 Silvia didn’t care about the hairstyle; she cared about being noticed and feeling unique and special.
 “Everyone always called me the girl with the dreads and now I have nothing.
 Now I am a nobody” she told me.
 Silvia had never felt special as a child, often ignored by her mother and for the first time in her life, she had felt significant and unique via her dreadlock hair.